-Richard Buttenshaw was named the Director of Financial Services for the Alabama League of Municipalities on June 2020 and oversees day to day operations for the Municipal Workers Compensation Fund (MWCF) as Operations Manager; the Municipal Intercept Services (MIS) program as President; the AMFund program as Secretary/Treasurer; and the Municipal Revenue Services (MRS) program administered by a third party partner.
+Richard Buttenshaw was named the Director of Financial Services for the Alabama League of Municipalities on June 2020 and oversees day to day operations as President of the Municipal Workers Compensation Fund (MWCF), the Municipal Intercept Services (MIS) program and the AMFund program as well as the Municipal Revenue Services (MRS) program administered by a third party partner.

-Prior to becoming MWCF Operations Manager in July 2016, Richard served as the Assistant Operations Manager for 18 months following 11 years of service in AMIC/MWCF's Loss Control Division as the South Alabama Loss Control Representative.
+Prior to being named President of MWCF in October 2022, Richard served as the Operations Manager from July 2016, Assistant Operations Manager from December 2014 and in the Loss Control Division for 11 years as AMIC/MWCF's South Alabama Loss Control Representative.
 He earned his Associate in Risk Management for Public Entities (ARM-P) in 2005 and was subsequently honored with an ARM-P Award for Academic Excellence in 2007.
 He also received his Certified Insurance Counselor (CIC) designation through The National Alliance in 2007.
 In 2010, he graduated 2nd in the Basic Claims Adjuster course offered through the Southern Farm Bureau Tech in Jackson, Mississippi, and in 2013, Richard achieved the prestigious Certified Safety Professional (CSP) designation from the Board of Certified Safety Professionals, a nationally accredited non-profit corporation that establishes standards for and verifies minimum competency in professional safety practice.
 Richard also took the lead for several important advancements in the Loss Control Division, including a dedicated Loss Control website (losscontrol.org), a specialized internal app used by each Loss Control Representative in their site report process and an innovative, online professional development/training program via LocalGovU with courses on a variety of risk management and safety topics.